Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Results and Discussion

-In order to understand the physical mechanism behind the higher harmonics of the precession, we plot in Fig.~\ref{fig:energy_profile}\,(a) the energy profile in the sample plane as a function of the in-plane magnetization angle $\phi_M$~[see inset in Fig.~\ref{fig:high_harmonics}\,(a)] calculated under the laser excitation (red line), as well as for the equilibrium film (blue line).
-The field of $\mu_0 H_{ext} = $30\,mT was chosen, as it corresponds to the largest frequency shift in Fig.~\ref{fig:high_harmonics}\,(c).
+To understand the physical mechanism behind the higher harmonics of the precession, we plot in Fig.~\ref{fig:energy_profile}\,(b) the energy profile (see Appendix~\ref{Sec:AppendixEnergy}) in the film plane as a function of the in-plane magnetization angle $\phi_M$ calculated under the laser excitation (red line) and for the equilibrium film (blue line).
+The field of $\mu_0 H_{ext} = $30\,mT was chosen because it corresponds to the largest frequency shift in Fig.~\ref{fig:high_harmonics}\,(c).
 Calculations confirm that the potential energy in the film plane becomes asymmetric under laser excitation.
-Magnetization precession in such a non-parabolic energy potential leads to the appearance of both odd and even harmonics with the same polarization as the fundamental mode.
+Here, the potential energy is calculated within the macrospin approximation using the free energy density, with the magnetization constrained to the film plane ($\theta^{oop}_M = \pi/2$).
+Precession in such a non-parabolic potential leads to both odd and even harmonics with the same polarization as the fundamental mode.

-In the case of zero damping, the precession follows an isoenergetic trajectory, since the LLG equation lacks inertial terms.
-This results in a highly non-elliptical magnetization trajectory~[presented in Fig.~\ref{fig:energy_profile}\,(b) in terms of out-of-plane $\phi_M^{oop}$ and in-plane $\phi_M^{ip}$ magnetization angles].
-Notably, the trajectory has a mirror symmetry only in the out-of-plane direction, signifying that the pronounced shape anisotropy leads to a parabolic energy profile in the direction normal to the film plane and to a strong ellipticity.
-By aligning the major axis of the precession trajectory with the direction of potential asymmetry, the nonlinearity can be significantly enhanced.
+In the absence of damping, the precession follows an isoenergetic trajectory because the LLG equation contains no inertial terms.
+This yields a highly non-elliptical magnetization trajectory, shown in Fig.~\ref{fig:energy_profile}\,(c) in terms of out-of-plane $\phi_M^{oop}$ and in-plane $\phi_M^{ip}$ angles.
+Notably, the trajectory is mirror-symmetric only in the out-of-plane direction, indicating that the strong shape anisotropy creates a parabolic energy profile normal to the film plane and gives rise to strong ellipticity.
+Aligning the major axis of the precession trajectory with the direction of potential asymmetry can significantly enhance the nonlinearity.